TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: Conclusion and Discussion

-\textbf{Ethics.} Synthetic data generation can significantly influence the modeling process for various problems.
-It is the duty of the machine learning and data mining communities to ensure that methods for synthetic data generation are evaluated for fairness and security.
-In particular, the proposed in this work privacy and fairness metric types are critical but are nevertheless often neglected by researchers in synthetic time series generation.
-TSGM provides a convenient platform for experimenting with those metrics and including them in the modeling process.
+\textbf{Ethics.} Synthetic data generation can significantly impact the modeling process for various problems.
+It is the responsibility of the machine learning and data mining communities to ensure that these methods are evaluated for fairness and security.
+Despite their importance, privacy and fairness metrics are often overlooked by researchers in synthetic time series generation.
+TSGM provides a convenient platform for experimenting with these metrics and incorporating them into the modeling process.
+Additionally, generative models can be misused to create fake data, such as fake audio recordings.
+To mitigate this risk, robust watermarking algorithms \citep{boenisch2021systematic} are necessary, and we aim to support the development of such algorithms within TSGM.

-\textbf{Future directions.} We see the extension of the library with new methods for generation and evaluation as the main future direction.
-More specifically, while implementing the synthetic data-sharing process with an industrial partner, privacy was identified as the primary concern.
-Often we were able to find generated data with high consistency and downstream gain, but ensuring privacy was challenging.
-Therefore, in future works, it is crucial to incorporate more threat models to evaluate the privacy of the generated data from various angles.
+\textbf{Limitations.} Although the codebase has been developed to support irregularly sampled time series data, TSGM has not yet been tested with such data and does not currently include state-of-the-art models in this domain.
+We aim to address this in future releases.